 Step 3: Verify the JDK Installation

-CMD via following below step:
+CMD via the following steps:

 Click the Search button and Type “cmd” ⇒ Choose “Command Prompt”, or Right-click “Start” button ⇒ run ⇒ enter “cmd”.